mmmago/cowboyunleashed/README.md

 # Donate

-Creating this app required several late-night sessions and some headaches, especially since I am new to iOS programming.
+Creating this app required several late-night sessions and some headaches, especially since I was new to iOS programming when I created it.
 If you would like to receive future updates and improvements, please provide your feedback and consider supporting me by [**donating**](https://linktr.ee/mmmago).

 <p align="center"> <a href="https://www.buymeacoffee.com/unleashedapp" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a> <p>